Awalrod/AndroidCanOpenDemo/README.md

 All of your current profiles are listed underneath the "Add Profile" button.
 To edit or delete and existing profile click the "Edit" or "Delete" buttong below the profile information.

 #Links
-The fuel gauge widget was originally created in this repository: https://github.com/tethridge/fuel-gauge
+Repository for the fuel gauge widget: https://github.com/tethridge/fuel-gauge